 Wellness is Fitness for the Soul

-In fact, since today’s modern world is only getting more stressful, loud and overcrowded, adding unique wellness options where people live and work and play makes good business sense.
-“Ultimately, our approach to the amenity space is to engage and elevate the entire lifestyle of the community whether in the pool or fitness and wellness center,” says Bob Burgess, president of Heartline Fitness Systems.
+In fact, since today’s modern world is only getting more stressful, loud and overcrowded, adding unique wellness options where people live, work and play make good business sense.
+“Ultimately, our approach to the amenity space is to engage and elevate the entire lifestyle of the community whether in the pool, or fitness and wellness center,” says Bob Burgess, president of Heartline Fitness Systems.

 Looking to Spa and Hospitality Wellness for Models

 Hot tubs, massage therapies, wet spas, and organic health have helped push the global wellness industry into a $3.7 trillion market.
 According to the Global Wellness Institute’s annual trend report, “Global wellness tourism revenues grew from $494.1 billion in 2013 to $563.2 billion in 2015 – or 14% growth rate – more than twice as fast as overall tourism expenditures (6.9%).

 The global spa market grew from $94 billion in 2013 to $98.6 billion in 2015, and the popularity of wellness and spa retreats has never been more booming.